 2. DATA PROTECTION PRINCIPLES

 Launchcloud LLC is committed to complying with the data protection principles set out in the Legislation.
-Under the UK Data Protection Act, these are set out as eight data protection principles, under which Personal Data must:
+Under the GDPR, these are set out as six data protection principles, under which Personal Data must be:

 Further details of how Launchcloud LLC complies with these principles are set out below.